Join CityClub

 Finally, you must add Corporation Tax services to your business tax account.
 You can do this by enrolling for corporation tax service in your business tax account, using your government gateway log-in (create one if you don’t have an account).
 HMRC will then send you a Corporation Tax activation code with instructions on how to activate the Corporation Tax service.

 This approach can also protect from other taxes.
-For instance, it can help reduce the risk of triggering stamp duty land tax (SDLT) on inheritance or the requirement to pay capital gains tax (CGT) when selling a property.
+For instance, when you buy property as a limited company, it can help reduce the risk of triggering stamp duty land tax (SDLT) on inheritance or the requirement to pay capital gains tax (CGT) when selling a property.
 The specific tax will depend on individual situations.
 The ability to lower CGT and avoid SDLT when transferring shares makes buying through a limited company an appealing strategy for those wishing to protect their investments for future generations.

-Inheritance tax (IHT) can also be more flexible with this strategy, offering potential benefits when passing on a property portfolio.
+Inheritance tax (IHT) can also be more flexible when you purchase property through a limited company, offering potential benefits when passing on a property portfolio.
 One of the main advantages is that the shares in the company, not the property itself, are transferred.
 This could create significant IHT planning opportunities.
 Transferring shares may not trigger the same inheritance tax liabilities that a direct property transfer would.

 BTL Mortgages

 A buy-to-let mortgage for a limited company is a financing option for both purchasing and remortgaging residential properties that are rented out.
-Fewer lenders will be willing to provide a mortgage for a limited company compared to a personal mortgage.
+Fewer lenders will be willing to provide a mortgage to help with buying property through a limited company compared to a personal mortgage.
 Lenders that do provide a mortgage usually charge higher interest rates due to the limited liability creating a larger risk for lenders.
-Typically, the deposits required for a LTD company BTL are around 20-25% but can reach up to 45%.
+Typically, the deposits required for a LTD company BTL are around 20-25% but can reach up to 45%, which is why identifying below market value properties is a strong strategy here.

 When applying for a mortgage, lenders will require the SIC codes of your company.
 They will usually look to make sure it includes any codes related to property investment.
-Therefore, it might be better for limited companies to get BTL mortgages through a specialist lender as they will provide more options for portfolio landlords.
+Therefore, it might be better for limited companies to get BTL mortgages through a specialist lender for their BRRR property investments as they will provide more options for portfolio landlords.

-Do I have to pay stamp duty when buying property through a limited company?
+Do I have to pay stamp duty when using a limited company to buy property?

-When a limited company purchases a property, it is still required to pay SDLT, along with a 3% surcharge on all property that costs over £40,000.
-Additionally, if the company buys residential property worth more than £500,000, the Stamp Duty is set at a flat rate of 15%.
+When buying property as a limited company, it is still required to pay SDLT, along with a 3% surcharge on all property that costs over £40,000.
+If the company buys residential property worth more than £500,000, the Stamp Duty is set at a flat rate of 15%.

 How much deposit is needed to buy property through a limited company?